kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     EOF
     ```

-3. Check if the Service Instance was created successfully by checking that last of conditions is `Ready True`:
+3. Check if the ServiceInstance CR was created successfully.
+The last condition in the CR status should state `Ready True`:

     ```bash
     kubectl get serviceinstance $NAME -n $NAMESPACE -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"
     ```

-4. Create a Service Binding CR that points in `spec.instanceRef` field to created in previous steps Service Instance.
+4. Create a ServiceBinding CR that points to the newly created Service Instance in the **spec.instanceRef** field:

     ```yaml
     cat <<EOF | kubectl apply -f -